 A country that is sure to wow you from start to finish, discover the 10 best things to do in Jordan for a holiday like no other.

-Jordan is easily one of the most magnificent and exciting travel destinations on earth.
-Visiting Jordan often welcomes polarizing looks of shock, surprise, excitement, and questioning.
-The country is surrounded by unrest which can make some travelers hesitate, however, Jordan offers a welcoming safe space for its visitors away from the chaos around it.
+Jordan is easily one of the most magnificent and exciting travel destinations I’ve ever visited.
+The country is surrounded by unrest which can make some travelers hesitate, however, Jordan offers a welcoming safe space for its visitors away from the chaos around.

 Honestly, I was cautiously optimistic before visiting Jordan.
 I had no idea what to expect and it blew me away!
-The people were friendly and welcoming, the security was very high and safety in the country was a top priority, the food was the best I’d had in the Middle East, and the attractions are mind-blowing.
+The people were friendly and welcoming, the security was very high, and safety in the country was a top priority, the food was the best I’d had in the Middle East, and the attractions were mind-blowing.